 "Dairy Queen Sunday" is one of a series of oil paintings by Pat Cross on the desirability and viability of living in this small town designed by Eleanor Roosevelt and how that plays out into our modern day.

 In this 16" x 12" oil painting, the artist used all professional grade, archival quality materials and production methods.
 The painting is sealed with a clear, UV protective finish for lasting impressions.
+It is mounted in a handmade solid wood frame with a cocoa colored finish that is wired and ready to hang in your home or office.

 One of a series of oil paintings by Pat Cross on the perks of small town living.